cobe-lab/cobe-lab.github.io/resrings.md

 - To end the session, click on 'end session' in the top left corner.

 ## How to transer the data to *AcqKnowledge*
-To analyse the data you need to transfer them to a compatible software, such as *AcqKnowledge* which COBE Lab has access to.
+To analyse the data you need to transfer them to a compatible software, such as [*AcqKnowledge*](https://www.biopac.com/product/acqknowledge-software/) which COBE Lab has access to.
+*AcqKnowledge* offers a range of visualization and analytic tools.
+The steps below convert the data files to .csv files, so you can analyze your data in which ever program you prefer that reads .csv files.

 Follow these steps to transfer the data to *AcqKnowledge*:

 1. Find the session with the recording you wish to transfer.